git-town/git-town/README.md

   * default: `rebase`
   * possible values: `merge`, `rebase`

-* the git-hack push flag
+* the new branch push flag
-  * whether or not newly-hacked branches should be pushed to remote repo
+  * whether or not branches created by hack / append / prepend should be pushed to remote repo
   * default: `false`
   * possible values: `true`, `false`